isabelmeister/cotabox/README.md

 ## Future improvements:
 - Deploy back and front-end on Heroku
 - Random colors customized for each user and saved in the database
-- More tests in back and front-end
+- Create tests for the back and front-end

 ### For more **informations** or **feedbacks** please **contact me by email: _beelsdelonge@gmail.com_**